When working with my clients there are a number of scenarios I commonly see regarding Powers of Attorney. Mary is a good example...

 Download Power of Attorney FAQs

-Click the schedule appointment button or leave a message in the website chat to schedule your no-charge initial phone call and get your questions answered
+Click schedule call or leave a message in the website chat to schedule your no-charge initial phone call and get your questions answered